tazria-

 Is everyone ready for dinner now?

-The Rabbis say that the cause of tsara’at, the gross skin eruptions that cause one to become impure, are the result of the sin of lashon hara, which is often translated as gossip.
-That seems pretty severe.
+The Rabbis say that the cause of tsara’at, the gross skin eruptions that cause one to become impure, are the result of the sin of lashon hara, literally evil tongue, often translated as gossip.
+That seems like a pretty severe punishment for a little thing like words.

 A certain man who was on trial for his spoken words said, in his defense, that he was exercising his right to free speech.

 Before we can determine whether or not his defense has merit, we need to determine the meaning of “free speech.”
-If free speech, a basic right given to all citizens of this country, means that one is free to say anything one wishes to say, then the defendant is correct.
+If free speech, a basic right given to all citizens of this country, means that one is free to say anything one wishes to say, then the defendant is correct and he is innocent.

 Those who toss his defense out the window say that the constitution gives us the right to speak our opinion, specifically to criticize the government, but not to yell “Fire!” in a crowded theater.
 Slander is illegal.
 Telling outright lies is not free speech, it’s evil speech.